davis-mwangi/movies-docker-mysql-microservice/README.md

 You Successfully run micro-service in docker !!!!

+To stop the service Run `docker-compose down` .

 ### Front-end UI using React/Redux consuming all the endpoints - coming Soon !!!###